rapidfish/personnummer/README.md

 ## Java API that handles everything Swedish Personnummer / Samordningsnummer ( ...and soon Organisationsnummer )

-The goal for this project is to provide an api for programmers, or use it directly as a command from your terminal (as a runnable jar).
+The goal for this project is to provide an accurate and comprehensive Java API for programmers, or as a command in your terminal (runnable jar).

 ## Complie it and use the dependecy within your own Java project
 Just build it with Maven and use it as a dependecy in your own project(s)